aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

         tags: [DC1]
 ```

-Tag option allows to configure VLAN only on a subset of the fabric: all devices with this tag will be configured with this vlan.
+Tag option allows to configure VLAN only on a subset of the fabric: all devices with this tag will be configured with this VLAN.
 To configure device `TAGS` and `TENANTS` options, go to [__Arista Validated Design__ documentation](../../roles/eos_designs/README.md#fabric-topology-variables)

 In this configuration, VLAN will be created with a tag of `201` and its attached VNI will be configured with `20201`